Gallipoli Puglia, Italy Travel Guide

 Prioritize buying directly from local artisans and small businesses.

-Choose local restaurants, cafes, and B&Bs over international chains.
+Dine at local places, cafes, and B&Bs rather than multinational chains.

 Engage with locals in a way that respects their dignity and culture, avoiding interactions that could be perceived as demeaning.